chordify/redis-schema/README.md

-  -- read the value of the reference n <- get NumberOfVisitors liftIO $ print n  -- this prints zero, assuming no writes from other threads
+  -- read the value of the reference n <- get NumberOfVisitors liftIO $ print n  -- this prints "Just 0", assuming no writes from other threads
 ```

 ### Parameterised references